 Ingredients

 - Unsalted butter: For cooking the mushrooms and garlic.
-I love using creamy European butter, but any butter will be great.
+I love Banner butter!

-- Fresh mushrooms: I normally use cremini mushrooms.
-White mushrooms are fine too.
+- Fresh mushrooms: I usually use cremini mushrooms.
+White mushrooms are fine, too.

 - Chicken broth: Store-bought is fine.
 But when I have homemade chicken broth, I use that instead.